-Molybdenum, potassium, and sodium concentrations in groundwater from MW-1603 have consistently been lower than water from the BSFAP.
-As seen in Figure 4-6, molybdenum was last detected above MDL in MW-1603 in September 2018.
-The recent variation in molybdenum concentrations, as shown in green, is due to variable MDLs achieved via laboratory analysis.
-Fluoride concentrations in groundwater from MW-1603 have consistently been higher than water from the BSFAP but have been at historical low concentrations for the past two sampling events in 2020, following an overall declining concentration trend with time.
-Bromide concentrations in groundwater from MW-1603 have been mostly below the MDL.
-Bromide was detected only once since the initial background monitoring events.
-When bromide was detected (May 2017) it was 0.06 mg/L, or slightly above the less than 0.05 mg/L reported for BSFAP water in May 2017.
+- Molybdenum, potassium, and sodium concentrations in groundwater from MW-1603 have consistently been lower than water from the BSFAP (Figure 4-6, Figure 4-7, Figure 4-8 respectively). - Molybdenum was last detected above the MDL in MW-1603 in September 2018 (Figure 4-6).
+The recent variation in molybdenum concentrations, as shown in green, is due to variable MDLs achieved in the laboratory analyses. - Fluoride concentrations in groundwater from MW-1603 have consistently been higher than water from the BSFAP, but have exhibited an overall declining concentration trend with time (Figure 4-5). - Bromide concentrations in groundwater from MW-1603 have been mostly below the MDL (Figure 4-4).
+Bromide was detected once since the initial background monitoring event.
+When bromide was detected (May 2017) it was 0.06 mg/L, or slightly above the MDL of 0.05 mg/L reported for BSFAP water in May 2017.

 A comparison of the pH of BSFAP water and groundwater from MW-1603 is provided in Figure 4-9.
-The figure illustrates the substantial difference in pH between the pond water and groundwater of approximately three to five standard units.
-This is using the standard (logarithmic) pH scale which converts to a factor of 1,000 to 100,000 difference in the hydrogen ion concentration between the BSFAP and MW-1603.
+The figure illustrates the substantial difference in pH between the BSFAP water and groundwater of approximately three to five standard units.
+This is using the standard (logarithmic) pH scale which converts to a factor of 1,000 to 100,000 difference in the hydrogen ion concentration.
 The pH in MW-1603 is acidic with values generally between 3 and 4 standard pH units, whereas the BSFAP water is alkaline at a pH of approximately 8 standard units.